Murray Bridge, SA

 Where is Murray Bridge?

-Murray Bridge is a suburb of South Australia, Australia.
+Murray Bridge is a suburb of South Australia, Australia, in the Murray Bridge local government area.

 What is the population of Murray Bridge?